-Early intervention service coordination is a mandated service under Part C of IDEA, provided at no cost to families.
+Early intervention service coordination (defined in 34 CFR ยง303.34) is a mandated service under Part C of IDEA, provided at no cost to families.
 Service coordination is defined as an active, ongoing process that assists and enables families to access services and assures their rights and procedural safeguards.

 Within the parameters of IDEA's regulations, states have much discretion in developing their service coordination system.
 States and communities have different approaches or models of service coordination.
 Service coordinators may be "dedicated", meaning that service coordination is their only role.
 In a "blended" or primary service provider model, all of the professionals on the Early Intervention team may perform the functions of service coordination for their assigned families in addition to providing a specific EI service.
 Service coordination caseloads vary according to the different models, and whether or not there are standards or maximum limits.